la-sid/e-commercewebsite/README.md

 The design and assets were provided by the company.

 Due to time constraints, the project is currently optimized for desktop and does not include responsive design for mobile/tablet devices.

+for good visuaklisation and working of the website you can visit: